thierr26/thierr26_personal_notes_sphinx_sources/source/gprbuild_on_openbsd.rst

 (version 8.3.0) and is not installed as ``gcc`` but as ``egcc``. ``egcc`` is not recognised automatically by the building tool.

-The GPRbuild and XML/Ada versions (commit hashes) versions I used are:
+The GPRbuild and XML/Ada versions (commit hashes) I used are:

 * ``f3d62455b02564a4bbdc1ec04f1da788f22702fe`` (2019-12-25) for GPRBuild.